10 Reasons to Explore Highway 128 in Sonoma County

 5. Healdsburg

-Many places along Highway 128 have Healdsburg addresses, but the historic plaza at the center of this charming Wine Country town is actually about six miles south of the highway.
-It’s worth an exploratory detour, by heading south on Alexander Valley Road, then left on Healdsburg Avenue, and into the center of town.
-A wine, foodie, and shopping haven with a hip small-town vibe, downtown Healdsburg makes a great place to get out of the car, stretch your legs, and explore.
+The historic plaza at the center of this charming Sonoma Wine Country town is about six miles south of the highway and well worth a detour.
+A wine, foodie, and shopping haven with a hip, small-town vibe — downtown Healdsburg is a wonderful place to get out of the car and explore.

 6. Cloverdale